GRR!’s Power Toolbox

 Will do whatever they can to keep abortion and all reproductive health care legal and safe

-We also discovered that some in our group represent other generations and may not actually be grandmothers.
+We also discovered that some in our group represent other generations and may not actually be grandparents.
 But they are “Grandmothers At Heart”.

 Our own experience, starting in Mid-Coast Maine, shows the power of the grandmother generation of women.
-We have grown from a small group of seventeen activists to more than seventy GRRs active in the Mid-Coast region of Maine.
-In the last year alone, we have added three new GRR chapters elsewhere in Maine and one beyond Maine’s borders.
-Nearly 4,000 people now follow us on both Facebook and Twitter.
-Our posts reach GRRs in 46 states and three countries.
-Each day our numbers grow.
+We have grown from a small group of seventeen activists to just under 500 GRR!s active in Maine and added three new GRR! chapters (Ohio, Texas, Kansas).
+Nearly 10,000 people now follow us on both Facebook and Twitter.

 Become a Group of ONE

-If you come to GRR not knowing other activists in your area or state, don’t worry.
-You are already part of a community of many GRRs across the country.
+If you come to GRR! not knowing other activists in your area or state, don’t worry.
+You are already part of a community of thousands of GRR!s across the country.

-Join our email list if you haven’t already.
-We will send you alerts about state and national legislation and a monthly bulletin.
-Go to: https://actionnetwork.org/forms/join-grr
+Join our email list and become a GRR! today, if you haven’t already.
+We will send you alerts about state and national legislation and a monthly newsletter.

 You can have influence from wherever you live, via telephone, computer, or letters.
-Your voice and actions are very valuable.
+Your voice and actions are critical.

 Here are some STRATEGIES you can commit to as a group of one:

 – Make phone calls to or email your Members of Congress.
-They may have busy phone lines in Washington, but many of us have found that we can get through to an in-state office to leave our comments.
-Go to your federal legislator’s website where you will find their contact information. https://www.govtrack.us/congress/members/
+They may have busy phone lines in Washington, but many of us have found that we can get through to an in-state office to provide information.
+Go to your federal legislator’s website where you will find their contact information.

-– Make phone calls or email your state legislators.
-You can find their names and contact information at https://openstates.org/find_your_legislator/.
+– Make phone calls or email your state legislators about issues that concern you.
+You can find their names and contact information here.

-– Wear a GRR pin or tee shirt which often leads to interesting conversations.
+– Wear a GRR! pin or t-shirt which often leads to interesting conversations.
 Although it may stimulate some negative comments, more often it leads to the start of a positive conversation about reproductive rights.
-To order tee shirts and pins contact GRR at email@example.com.
+To order T-shirts, pins, bumper stickers, and more, check out our GRR!
+Store.

-– Keep in touch with us via firstname.lastname@example.org.
+– Keep in touch with us via email.
 We would love to hear from you.
-And it’s possible that we have heard from another GRR near you.

 “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.” – Margaret Mead

-Every local GRR group will be a little different, reflecting the talents and circumstances of the people involved.
-Do the following steps in the order you choose to get your group started.
-The list below is based on what we’ve learned when organizing our Mid-Coast Maine GRR chapter over the past five years.
 Just remember: There is no one perfect way to do this.
 Look around your own community and take note of groups that are working on reproductive rights.
 Is there room at the table for others to step up and work together to protect these threatened rights?
-As a GRR, you have something special to add to their activism.
+As a GRR!, you have something special to add to their activism.

 Step One: Review the status of reproductive rights in your community and state.

 – Use the internet or library to learn about what state laws govern the delivery of reproductive health care in your state.
-One place to begin: https://www.prochoiceamerica.org/laws-policy/state-government/
+One place to begin is here.

 – Identify the threats to accessible reproductive health care in your state.
-The Guttmacher Institute is an excellent, objective source for information about specific laws in your state: https://www.guttmacher.org/united-‐states/abortion/state-‐policies-‐abortion
+The Guttmacher Institute is an excellent, objective source for information about specific laws in your state.

-Step Two: Invite your friends and like-minded people to meet at your home to discuss reproductive rights.
+Step Two: Invite friends and like-minded people to meet at your home to discuss reproductive rights.

 – Sharing stories and narratives from the days before Roe V Wade will ignite women’s passion for protecting reproductive rights today.

-– Eight to ten or so people is a great start but fewer is just fine.
+– Eight to ten people is a great start but fewer is just fine.
 Some have started with just three to five.

 – Look for a commitment of a couple of hours a month to fight for reproductive rights and justice.